Robert H. Shaffer: Career

 Early on at Indiana, Shaffer had a wide variety of experiences.
 He worked with students in regards to health, housing, financial aid and academic issues.
-Shaffer worked with several associations of professional student affairs workers.
-In 1948 Shaffer was elected secretary of the American College Personnel Association (ACPA).
-In 1951 Shaffer was elected the first president of the newly formed American Personnel and Guidance Association (APGA), the forerunner of the present American Counseling Association.
+He worked with several associations of professional student affairs workers.
+In 1948, he was elected secretary of the American College Personnel Association (ACPA).
+In 1951, he was elected the first president of the newly formed American Personnel and Guidance Association (APGA), the forerunner of the present American Counseling Association.

 Shaffer worked as dean of students at Indiana from 1955 until 1969.
-Shaffer proposed a successful student affairs research office as well as a faculty associate program at Indiana University.
-The faculty associate program is a way to encourage faculty involvement with resident student life.
+He proposed a successful student affairs research office as well as a faculty associate program at Indiana University.
+The program encouraged faculty involvement with resident student life.
 Shaffer spent much of his personal time working with international students.
-His commitment to issues related to international students lead him to work in Thailand, Afghanistan, Saudi Arabia and Malaysia.
+His commitment to issues related to international students led him to work in Thailand, Afghanistan, Saudi Arabia, and Malaysia.
 His numerous publications are landmarks in the field of student affairs, and throughout his career he has been a consultant to national educational and government organizations.

-In 1956 Shaffer organized the student affairs division by function rather than by gender.
+In 1956, Shaffer organized the student affairs division by function rather than by gender.
 This controversial approach allowed for the founding of various departments, such as residence life, orientation, financial aid, counseling, career placement and student health.
-Through the Vietnam War, the Civil Rights Movement, and the student protests surrounding these and many other issues, Shaffer engaged student concerns in ways that earned him the respect of both students and faculty.
-In recognition of his work he received honorary doctorate degrees from both DePauw and Indiana University.
+Through the Vietnam War, the Civil Rights Movement, and the student protests surrounding these and many other issues, he engaged student concerns in ways that earned him the respect of both students and faculty.
+In recognition of his work, he received honorary doctorate degrees from both DePauw and Indiana University.
 Another innovation by Shaffer was his creation of an extern program for student affairs graduate students.
-Students gain practical experience and gave them access to an environment to apply what was being learned in the classroom.

-Shaffer went on to serve as an editor of the NASPA Journal in the late 1960s.
-After leaving his administrative post in 1969, Shaffer became chairman of the Department of College Student Personnel Administration.
-He would retire from that post in 1981.
+Shaffer served as an editor of the NASPA Journal in the late 1960s.
+After leaving his administrative post in 1969, he became chairman of the Department of College Student Personnel Administration.
+He retired from that post in 1981.

 His first wife having died in 1987, Shaffer remarried in 1989 and lived with his second wife, Joye Coy Shaffer, in New Smyrna Beach, Florida, until his death.
-He turned 100 in September 2015 and died on April 21, 2017, at the age of 101.
+He turned 100 in September 2015, and died on April 21, 2017, at the age of 101.